 Gary Whittaker, General Manager – Staffing Services WA/SA/NT, Chandler Macleod Group

-Tap into Safety offers training delivered online and via smart devices, anywhere, anytime on relevant workplace topics that impact mental health using fun animation, gamification and interaction.
-As part of a well-being programme, All of Me helps business to intervene early and support worker mental health better by providing relevant and interactive workplace wellbeing training.
-To learn more please take a look at the video below:
+Tap into Safety offers training delivered online and via smart devices, anywhere, anytime on relevant workplace topics that impact mental health using fun animation.
+As part of a well-being programme, the Tap into Safety mental health training helps business to intervene early and support worker mental health better by providing relevant and interactive workplace wellbeing training.

-Psychological resilience protective factors including coping skills, sense of control and social support help us to bounce back from stressful workloads and high stress environments.
+Psychological resilience protective factors including coping skills, sense of control and social support help us to bounce back from stressful workloads and high-stress environments.
 This article outlined what measures workplaces can use to reduce the risk of mental health decline in staff in high-stress positions.
 The aim is to reduce absenteeism and presenteeism and increase mental wellbeing.
-Psychometric testing is a tool that can help to identify and support those who may be at risk of mental health decline, while building an increasingly resilient workforce.
-Tap into Safety’s diagnostic game is a useful psychometric tool, that when used in conjunction with other measures, clearly shows staff groups at risk.
+Psychometric testing is a tool that can help to identify and support those who may be at risk of mental health decline while building an increasingly resilient workforce.